 Collar strategies typically own the underlying asset and then overlay the purchase of a put option and the sale of call option on the same asset.
 Combining the payoffs for a protective put and a covered call brackets, or collars, returns between a lower floor and upper cap over the length of the option contracts.
 Compared to the risk income strategies that are net credit collars, these 95-110 strategies create a net debit because they cost capital to implement.

 Fund returns represent NAV returns.
 Performance data quoted represents past performance and does not guarantee future results.
 Investment return and principal value of an investment will fluctuate so that an investor’s shares, when sold or redeemed, may be worth more or less than their original cost.
 Current performance may be higher or lower than the performance quoted.
-For performance current to the most recent month- or quarter-end, please click on the fund names above.
+For performance current to the most recent month- or quarter-end, please click on the fund names below.

 Conclusion: Options Are a Strong Risk Management Tool That Offer Potential for Diversified Income

 The ultra-low interest rate environment that preceded the current hiking cycle left meaningful income-generating investment vehicles in short supply.
 Now, investors must manage the risk and the accompanying volatility of a macroeconomic backdrop characterized by high inflation and the Fed’s rate response.
 Amid this turbulence, we believe that risk managed income and collar options strategies may be appropriate for certain investors.
 These strategies offer an opportunity to create diversified income while reducing exposure to equities and the associated risks that they carry.

 For performance data current to the most recent month- or quarter-end or a copy of the Fund prospectus, please click on the Fund name below.

 Click the fund name above to view current holdings.
 Holdings are subject to change.
 Current and future holdings are subject to risk.